amjedidiah/amjedidiah/README.md

 ## Notable Facts About Me

-- 🌱 I’m a Software Engineer at [Remotebase](http://remotebase.com/)
+- 💻 I’m a Software Engineer: Typescript | React/Redux | NextJS | GraphQL | Node | Express | MongoDB/PostgreSQL
 - 🔭 Last year, I spoke at the Google Developers Group(GDG) DevFest in Enugu.
-- 💻 I’m a Software Engineer: Typescript | React/Redux | NextJS | GraphQL | Node | Express | MongoDB/PostgreSQL
 - 📚 I’m currently learning mobile development with React Native
 - ⚡ Fun fact: I love to listen to music as well as meet new and interesting people
 - 💬 Ask me about anything [here][issues]